matejhof/icub-selftouch-with-gaze-generator/README.md

 ## Kinematics version
 The `iCub_SIM` has kinematics version 1.

-However, if you want to use this module to generate solutions for kinematics V2, you can set the Cartesian solver to use V2 kinematics in:
+If you want to use this module to generate solutions for kinematics V2, you can set the Cartesian solver to use V2 kinematics in:
 `.local/share/yarp/contexts/simCartesianControl/cartesian/Left_arm_cartesian.xml`

 Change `<param name="KinematicType">left</param>` to `<param name="KinematicType">left_v2</param>`